-But, where is the line drawn between overeating and Binge Eating?
-It is important to make a distinction between overeating and binge eating, as Binge Eating Disorder is in fact a separate entity and diagnosable eating disorder, not just an occasional happening or symptom.
+It is important to make a distinction between overeating and binge eating.
+Binge Eating Disorder is different than simply overeating and is actually a diagnosable eating disorder.

-Further, men and women who struggle with binge eating typically experience feelings of disgust, guilt, or embarrassment and binge eat in isolation to conceal the behavior .
+Further, men and women who struggle with binge eating typically experience feelings of disgust, guilt, or embarrassment and binge eat in isolation to hide the behavior .

-While overeating may occur periodically in a person without this disorder, an individual with Binge Eating Disorder has recurrent episodes of bingeing without purging, often leading to both emotional and physical distress.
+individual with BED has recurrent episodes of bingeing without purging, often leading to both emotional and physical distress.

 - Marked distress over bingeing episodes